sensu/sensu-docs/content/sensu-go/5.19/guides/systemd-logs.md

 logrotate -d /etc/logrotate.d/sensu.conf
 {{< /highlight>}}

-Read the [Sensu backend reference][1] for more information about event logging and log rotation, including [examples for systemd and sysvinit][2].
+Sensu also offers logging of event data to a separate log file as a commercial feature.
+See [Sensu backend reference][1] for more information about event logging.

 [1]: ../../reference/backend/#event-logging
 [2]: ../../reference/backend/#log-rotation